Wellington Office Market Report

 Less space = higher rents

-A tight tenancy market prevails at the moment with no let up in sight until late 2018 at the earliest
+A tight office tenancy market prevails at the moment with no let up in sight.

 Landlords are now offering less incentives than before and a 3 year lease may include one month’s rent free (for set up purposes etc) but not necessarily 3 months rent free which was the starting point for most negotiations pre the 14th November 2016 earthquake.
-Incentives (rent free and/or contributions to fit out) are still available but landlords are not so generous as they were in the past.
+They are likely to offer only one month’s rent free for a 3 year deal.
+Incentives (rent free and/or contributions to fit out) are still available but landlords are not as generous as they were in the past.